 As often happens in a showcase home with many pieces of equipment that are donated or intended to be more educational than cost-effective, the Discovery house has a few redundant energy efficiency measures.
-Low solar heat gain windows, exterior shading, high-SEER air conditioner, whole-house fan, and thermostatically controlled windows are all measures that reduce summertime cooling energy for a house that already has limited cooling loads because of a tight building envelope, heat recovery ventilation, efficient lighting and appliances, and a climate with relatively few cooling degree days. performed some additional simulations in an attempt to identify a more cost-effective package, but the effect of each measure on annual energy use was heavily dependent on the sequence in which the measures were ordered.
-Other important considerations, including comfort, health and safety, durability, and physical appearance must also be factored into the trade-off analysis, along with energy and cost.
+Low solar heat gain windows, exterior shading, high-SEER air conditioner, whole-house fan, and thermostatically controlled windows are all measures that reduce summertime cooling energy for a house that already has limited cooling loads because of a tight building envelope, heat recovery ventilation, efficient lighting and appliances, and a climate with relatively few cooling degree days.
+NREL performed some additional simulations in an attempt to identify a more cost-effective package, but the effect of each measure on annual energy use was heavily dependent on the sequence in which the measures were ordered.